leptoquark/whitepaper-en/doc/and_now.rst

 AI requires accelerating the path of digital transformation.
 The Three-Year Plan provides all the indications to build the foundations on which it will be possible to implement AI solutions.
-There are already many tools useful for the implementation of the Three-Year Plan, such as the minimum measures for ICT security to public administrations, which must be adopted to counter the most common and frequent threats to which their information systems are subject.
+There are already many tools useful for the implementation of the Three-Year Plan, such as the `minimum measures for ICT security to public administrations <https://www.cert-pa.it/documents/10184/27607/CircolareAgID_170418_n_2_2017_Mis_minime_sicurezza_ICT_PA-GU-103-050517.pdf/7ca821ea-f8cc-4310-9fad-3c6ec1ca7f85>`__, which must be adopted to counter the most common and frequent threats to which their information systems are subject.
-Or the many procurement channels that can be activated, depending on the financial perimeter and the diversified technical needs: from the more classic appeal to the Electronic Market for Public Administration (MEPA) and to the Public Connection System (SPC), in particular, lot 3 on Interoperability for data and application cooperation and lot 4 on the creation and management of portals, APP, websites and web applications), up to the procurement tools for innovation.
+Or the many procurement channels that can be activated, depending on the financial perimeter and the diversified technical needs: from the more classic appeal to the Electronic Market for Public Administration (`MEPA <https://www.acquistinretepa.it/opencms/opencms/>`__) and to the
+Public Connection System (SPC), in particular, `lot 3 <https://www.spclotto3.it/>`__ on Interoperability for data and application cooperation and `lot 4 <https://www.spclotto4.it/index.html>`__ on the creation and management of portals, APP, websites and web applications), up to the procurement tools for innovation.
 In particular, on this last front, the references are those of pre-commercial